looker/hackernews/01_intro.md

 ## Eliminating the common words with a Shakespere

+The common words are a problem.
+It would be great to eliminate or at least flag them.

+To do this, we're going to use an inspired little hack.

 BigQuery provides a nice little table of all the words in Shakespere.
 The table consists of the word, the corpus it appeard in and what year the corpus was written.

+We are going to find these 1000 words and then flag the words that we encounter that appear in the 1000 word list.

-We write a little query to find the 1000 most common words in shakespere.
+First, we write a little query to find the 1000 most common words in shakespere.

 ```
 SELECT